clinical-meteor/checklist-manifesto/README.md

 # run your application as usual
 terminal-a$ meteor

+# then open up a second terminal and run the validation tests
+terminal-b$ starrynight run-tests --type validation

+# if you want to run verification tests, you'll need to fetch the packages in the app
+terminal-a$ starrynight fetch

 # then open up a second terminal and run_nightwatch to run all tests
-terminal-b$ chmod 777 run_nightwatch.sh
-terminal-b$ ./run_nightwatch.sh

-# or specify a specific test
-terminal-b$ ./run_nightwatch.sh -t tests/homePage.js
+terminal-b$ starrynight run-tests --type verification
 ````

 ============================
 #### Run Acceptance Tests

-The code is open source under MIT license, but the Symptomatic.io trademark is not.
+The code is open source under MIT license.